Santoshkasam/LiDAR-obstacle-detection/README.md

 3. The ego car roof points are also removed as the ego car is not considered as an obstacle.
 This is also performed using PCL  CropBox object.

 ## Segmentation
 The point cloud is segmented in order to omit ground plane for object detection.
-It is performed using Ransac algorithm as follows:
+It is performed using the following Ransac algorithm:
- 1.
+1. Randomly sample three points from the cloud.
- 2.
+2. Fit a plane with these three points
- 3.
+3. Calculate distance of each point in the cloud from the plane if the distance is smaller than tolerance then the point is considered as an inlier.

 ## Clustering